Heading Back to Exercise?

 As the festive season is coming to an end I felt the need to share some simple thoughts on how to avoid early year musculoskeletal injuries.
-Why?
-Simply explained!!
-Every January we receive a massive amount of calls for appointments that relate to muscle injuries, sprain, bursitis, rotator cuff injuries, knee sprain/tendinopathy and so on.
-The vast majority of these injuries could be simply avoided if some simple measures are taken into consideration.

 Generally speaking the combination Christmas-Boxing Day-New Year’s Partying leave us with a hangover, a wider tummy and the urge of getting back into exercise straight away to ‘fix’ things quickly and feel and look better ASAP.
 It’s ok to think this way but we do need to kick back into exercise mode with caution as the body might not be as ready as we think!
 Here are some tips!